-I talk to parents every day about their children's tutoring needs and I have to say that one of the most common questions I hear is: “How often will my child need tutoring sessions?
+I talk to parents every day about their children's tutoring needs and one of the most common questions I hear is: “How often will my child need tutoring sessions?”
 As any parent prepares to decide what is the best way to support their child academically outside of the classroom, this is certainly a question that comes to mind.
 Every student is different and some will need intensive support.
 For most students, it makes sense to meet with a tutor or academic coach twice a week.
 But for the vast majority of students, meeting with a tutor twice a week will result in faster and more lasting results.

 Research continues to show that students perform better when they participate in tutoring services on a regular and consistent basis.
 For most students, twice a week provide this support without feeling overwhelming.
 One-on-one tutoring has the strongest evidence of effectiveness, but it costs the most and reaches the fewest number of students.
 Some studies show that larger tutoring groups of two to four students, while less effective than individual agreements, still pay dividends for learning.